Skycycle (rock band): Ones and Zeros and the Napster trial

-Skycycle continued to record a full-length album named Ones and Zeros in 1998, which was mixed and produced by Tim Palmer.
+Skycycle continued to record a full-length album named Ones and Zeros in 1998, which was produced by Rich Mouser and mixed by Neal Avron.
 It contained several songs Isaacs wrote touring in the rock opera Tommy as part of his "pop opera" Strawberry, and three rerecorded songs that previously appeared on Siren and Breathing Water.
 According to Isaacs, "The title and overall concept of Ones and Zeros refers to the future of society via the information superhighway and the way that we're able to take the wealth of the world's knowledge – history, science, entertainment, art and commerce – and reduce everything down to ones and zeros."
 After finishing recording the twelve tracks in January 1999, the band was pressured by MCA to reformat the album and to rerecord certain tracks before the album would be released, which the band considered "substantial and unwanted input from the recording label".
 The changes were ready by July 1999 and the album was initially scheduled for release on August 21, 1999, while the song "Last Girl on Earth" was released as a single and received substantial radio airplay.